zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Juliana:  I’m just getting ready to meet my fans.

-Erik:  Depending on whether the reviews are good or ba d, you may be famous – or infamous.
+Erik:  Depending on whether the reviews are good or bad, you may be famous – or infamous.

  [end of dialogue]